gitdode/librfm95/README.md

 I'm impressed how well these radio modules work; the range achieved with simple wire antennas as well as the reliable packet transmission.

 This is work in progress.
-For the time being, implemented is (FSK and LoRa):
+Currently available is (FSK and LoRa):

 - Transmit a packet
 - Blocking receive a single packet with timeout